stephcornbow/INST126_Final_Project/README.md

 ## Overview

-**Tuple Out** is a simple dice game where players take turns rolling dice to score points.
+**Tuple Out** is a dice game where players take turns rolling dice to score points.
 The objective is to be the first to reach a target score or to have the highest score after a set number of turns.

 ## Features